mtharp/laureline-firmware/doc/updates.rst

   data.
 Reports are emitted periodically, by default every 60 seconds but adjustable using the :ref:`loopstats_interval` option.
 See :ref:`logging` for details.
-* Fixed log messages being sent that had the "time-of-day OK" status flag set before the time-of-day was actually applied (`#2`_).
+* Added a :ref:`timescale_gps` option to select the GPS timescale instead of UTC.
 * The :ref:`gps_baud_rate` option can now be used in combination with :ref:`gps_ext_out` to output data at a faster rate than the internal 57600 baud.
 However, it may not be set to less than 57600 when used as an output.
+* Fixed log messages being sent that had the "time-of-day OK" status flag set before the time-of-day was actually applied (`#2`_).
+* Fixed a stability issue that could cause a spontaneous reset, especially under extremely high network load.
+* Now based on the FreeRTOS kernel; see :doc:`resources`.

 Version 3.0
 -----------